pimoroni/inventorhatmini-python/REFERENCE.md

 board = InventorHATMini(init_motors=False)
 ```

-This leaves `board.motors` and `board.encoders` set to `None`, letting you to use those board pins for any other purpose.
+This leaves `board.motors` and `board.encoders` set to `None`, letting you to use those board pins for any other purpose by accessing functions on the io expander directly with `board.ioe`.

 The io expander pins available after this are: